My type is the awkwardly charming leading man-adjacent.

-Some adjectives to describe what I bring to the characters I play:
+Some Adjectives to describe what I bring to the characters I play are: